 The MDC is a partner in the H2020 EU funded project.
 The aim of the project is to explore and promote Open Science practices which improve the quality of research.
 Read more .

-The MDC is developing a range of training resources for ORION: workshops, podcasts, how-to videos, booklets, and online platforms.
-The training will be aimed at making Open Science beneficial, practical, and simple for researchers.
+The MDC has developed a range of training resources for ORION: workshops, podcasts, how-to videos, booklets, and online platforms.
+The training is aimed at making Open Science beneficial, practical, and simple for researchers.
+Our resources can all be found on the.

-Find out more about our upcoming events and workshops:
+Find out more about our upcoming events and workshops, including the Train-the-Trainer Course:

-- Funder Training –Providing research-funding organisation with knowledge and practical guidance to help increase the understanding and implementation of Open Science principles in research funding.
+- Funder Training –We provide research-funding organisation with knowledge and practical guidance to help increase the understanding and implementation of Open Science principles in research funding.

-- Offline/Face-to-face Training – A series of workshops across Europe where organisers will provide a full day training for post-graduate researchers and post-docs on incorporating Open Science Principles into day-to-day Life Sciences research practice.
+- Offline/Face-to-face Training – A series of workshops across Europe where organisers have provided full day training for post-graduate researchers and post-docs on incorporating Open Science Principles into day-to-day Life Sciences research practice.

-- Online Training – Platform and digital media which allow researchers and other interested stakeholders to learn more about Open Science principles in the Life Sciences.
+- Online Training – Platform and digital media which have allowed researchers and other interested stakeholders to learn more about Open Science principles in the Life Sciences.

 The aim of the ORION training is to raise awareness of Open Science as an alternative way to engage with academic research in the life sciences and provoke a culture change in day-to-day practices.
-In order to do this effectively, innovative, engaging, and low-burden training techniques and materials need to be developed.
-These will range from face-to-face workshops to an online training platform to online materials such as videos, podcasts, and guides.
+In order to do this effectively, innovative, engaging, and low-burden training techniques and materials have been developed.
+These range from face-to-face workshops to an online training platform to online materials such as videos, podcasts, and guides.

 Concept and Pedagogy

-The underlying concept behind how the training will be developed is that the in-person training and the work on the podcasts will inform the content of the online training.
+The underlying concept behind how the training will be developed is that the in-person training and the work on the podcasts inform the content of the online training.
 The results of the workshops will reveal the different ways researchers want to include Open Science practices in their day-to-day work.
-This information will be used to create the personalised quiz.
-Additionally, the participants in the in-person workshops will be asked to plan and present their ideas on how to include Open Science in their projects.
-The steps they take will be used to build a step-by-step planning template for the online platform.
-The podcasts will remain available so they can be accessed online and will also reveal issues and solutions, which can be incorporated into the online training.
+The podcasts will remain available onso they can be accessed online and will also reveal issues and solutions, which can be incorporated into the online training.

 The MDC aims to publish the full text (publishers version or accepted manuscripts) of all MDC and ECRC publications in the repository.
 Additionally, in order to support the goal of the (60% of all publications should be published as open-access publications by the end of 2020 and 100% from 2025 on) the library has created a central publication fund, which pays the charges for all articles in open access journals (see: ).